-In this WordPress tutorial for beginners, we’ll show you how to make a WordPress website for 2020 step-by-step.
+In this WordPress tutorial for beginners, we’ll show you how to make a WordPress website step-by-step.

 We’ll cover the fundamentals of what you’ll need to do to get your website up and running.
 We’ll provide an introduction to the WordPress content management system or CMS so that you’re familiar with creating and managing the content and design of your website.

 For this tutorial, we’ll use the Divi WordPress theme, and hosting via Bluehost.
 As part of the OHKLYN community, you can access discounts below.

 - WordPress fundamentals for beginners – how to create a website

 We’ll show you how to set up your hosting account and give you access to discount hosting and a free domain.
 We’ll use a premium WordPress theme that gives you access to over a hundred free website layouts